drunarayan/barospection/README.md

 1. Publish yoiur results in a Jupyter Notebook
 1. Post examples to [RSpec website](https://rspec-astro.com/)

-### ***Workshop commences 7:00 PM Pacific Time Fri, Aug 15, 2025 for 5 weekly sessions.
-See below for details***

-In this workshop we will cover introductory and historically significant Spectroscopy topics.
-We will not only learn the basics of Spectroscopy, we will also use the Boyce Astro BARO telescope to obtain spectra.
-Then we will analyze the spectra using [RSpec Software](https://rspec-astro.com/).

-We will attempt to develop research skills primarily on Spectroscopy related topics as you clearly are astro enthusiasts!
-The primary audience for this course are High School, College students, or Early Career professionals.
-We also care about accessibility of these resources across student communities who may be underrepresented and of a diverse socio economic background.
-We hope to keep these resources free and open for use as much as possible to anyone who may be interested.

-Skills we will teach includes:
-1. JupyterLab (dev environment for Jupyter Notebooks adopted widely by universities - logins for each student will be provided)
-1. Markdown Syntax (dynamic text, images, video and code embedded publishing)
-1. LaTeX (web and github enables equation editor for research)
-1. Python (language of choice for data science and STEM publications)
-1. Matplotlib (plotting large amounts of data)
-1. Pandas & Numpy (dataframes and math libraries for Python)

-We expect to run for 5 sessions ***every week starting Friday, Aug 15th, 2025 ***.
-Look for the Google Meet schedule links to be available at the end of this page.

-Please check this website & classroom for ALL UPDATES.
-I will try not to send emails or notifications for any updates.
-All materials will show up on this link below.
-So please bookmark it check it frequently.

 ## Workshop Meeting and Recording Links